sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 ```
 key                    = feature name
 state                  = "enabled" / "disabled"    ; Enable auto techsupport invocation on the critical processes running inside this feature
-mem_threashold         = 1*2DIGIT                  ; Memory threashold; 0 to disable techsupport invokation on mem leak in this container.
+available_mem_threashold = 1*2DIGIT                  ; Memory threashold; 0 to disable techsupport invokation on mem leak in this container.
 rate_limit_interval    = 1*5DIGIT                  ; Rate limit interval for the corresponding feature.
 Configure 0 to explicitly disable
 ```